Foreign travel advice

 Children of Belarusian passport holders

-Under-16s who do not have a Belarusian passport but have a parent who does, must have a Belarusian embassy or consulate-issued travel certificate to enter Belarus.
-This applies wherever they were born and whatever other nationality they may have.
-Parents of children entering on this document should liaise with the Belarusian authorities (State Border Committee, Ministry of Interior and Ministry of Foreign Affairs) to make sure their children also have the relevant documentation to exit Belarus.
+Children aged 15 and under who do not have a Belarusian passport but have a parent who does, must have a travel certificate issued by a Belarusian embassy or consulate to enter Belarus.
+Parents of children entering on this document should contact the State Border Committee, Ministry of Interior and Ministry of Foreign Affairs to make sure their children also have the relevant documentation to exit Belarus.

 Visa requirements

-All British nationals (except those entering on a diplomatic or official passport) arriving by air can enter Belarus for up to 30 days without a visa.
+The Belarusian authorities have announced that from 19 July 2024 until 31 December 2024 all British nationals (except those entering on a diplomatic or official passport) can enter Belarus for up to 30 days without a visa, limited to a total of 90 days per calendar year.

-If you’re travelling directly from or to Russia, the visa-free arrangement does not apply and you’ll need a visa.
-You can find more information on the website of the Embassy of Belarus in the UK.
+If you’re travelling directly from or to Russia, the visa-free arrangement does not apply and you must have a visa.
+You can find more information from the Embassy of Belarus in the UK.

 Visas for travelling through Belarus

-You don’t need a visa to transit Belarus by air, but the maximum period you can remain airside (in the airport without going through border control) is 24 hours.
-You must get a transit visa in all other circumstances, including if you are travelling on any regional rail routes.
+You do not need a visa to transit Belarus by air, but the maximum period you can remain airside (in the airport without going through border control) is 24 hours.

 Insurance requirements